 The mid-week, hump-day slump can often be remedied by the release of a comedy podcast on a Wednesday, giving your listeners a much-needed laugh and putting them in the mood for the fun times ahead.

 As Friday closes the working week off, your audience will want to listen to something to help get them in the mood for the weekend.
 That makes Friday another peak day for releasing comedy podcasts.
 Podcasts dealing with specific entertainment topics like live music, art, or culture in your area belong on a Friday too.
-People looking for different things to do with their weekend might be inspired, while possibly persuading venues to become advertisers or offer discounts to your listeners.

 Not everybody hits the nightlife on the weekend though.
 Friday is also a good day of the week to release podcasts offering information about mastering those DIY jobs your audience has been meaning to get around to doing.
 Gardening podcasts will be more successful on Friday, too, because your audience will have a free weekend ahead of them to make the most of your advice.